-National Association for the Advancement of Colored People, et al. v.
-Merrill, et al.
+National Association for the Advancement of Colored People v.
+Merrill

 The NAACP, along with the NAACP Connecticut State Conference and five Connecticut NAACP members, filed a lawsuit in federal district court contending that Connecticut’s 2011 state legislative maps violate the “one person, one vote” principle of the Fourteenth Amendment because of unlawful prison gerrymandering.
 The plaintiffs define prison gerrymandering as the practice of counting prisoners as residents of the district in which they are imprisoned rather than at their home addresses for the purpose of drawing state legislative districts.
 The plaintiffs argue that this practice dilutes the voting power of the predominantly African American and Latino prisoners’ home communities.